Home for Global Students

 #4 Queen Anne

 Regarding safety, Queen Anne is in the 52nd percentile.
-The violent crime rate stands at 2.782 per 1,000 residents annually, with the west part of Queen Anne generally considered the safest.
+The violent crime rate stands at 2.782 per 1,000 residents annually, with the west part of Queen Anne generally considered one of the safest parts of Seattle.
 Here, the likelihood of becoming a victim of violent crime is as low as 1 in 568.
 The following is a breakdown of crime types per 1,000 residents in Queen Anne during a standard year:

 1. Assault: 1 per 1,000 residents